Pad Woon Sen Recipe (Thai Glass Noodle Stir Fry)

 Instructions

-• Soak glass noodles in room temperature water until they are soft, following the package instructions.
-Drain well and cut them in half before adding them to the stir-fry.
+• Soak the glass noodles in room temperature water until softened according to the package instructions.
+Drain well and cut them slightly shorter if needed.

 Notes